 - Anonymous signup without phone number or any identifiable data

-- Uses a hybrid encrypting system instead of PGP
+- It uses a hybrid encrypting system instead of a PGP

 - Protected by the GDPR and other pro-privacy EU regulations

-- Encrypt even subject line and address book and stored in German servers
+- Encrypt even subject line and address book and store in German servers

 - Strips emails of IP address to prevent logging